mancej/ecs-flapping-container-detector/docs/slack_app_setup.md

 ### Step 4: Configure your API Callback endpoint.

 You new Flapping Container Handler lambda was configured with a public API endpoint URL.
-Slack needs to know about this URL so it know how to direct suppression events to your handler!
+Slack needs to know about this URL so it knows how to direct suppression events to your handler!

 - Under the left nav bar in your Slack App, navigate to Interactive Components again.
 There is where you configured your Slack Action.
 - Input the the outputted API URL from the output of your `terrafrom apply` command.
 The one I told you to take note of earlier in the Deployment Guide.
 ![API URL](images/InteractiveComponentURlInput.png)

-Save and your'e done!
-Your Flapping container detector is deployed & configured!
-Add more webhooks via this Interactive components panel and configure more per-service redirects and overrides with the provided scripts.
-Yay!
+- Click Save

 ### Step 5: Configuring your slack secrets.